 The Nottingham Bach Choir was formed in 1954 and has been making a major contribution to the musical life of Nottingham since then.
 Most of our concerts are held in St Mary's Church, but we also perform regularly in Southwell Minster.
-There are approximately 110 members who rehearse under our inspirational Director of Music, Paul Hale.
+There are approximately 110 members who rehearse weekly under our inspirational Director of Music, Paul Hale.
 We aim to give high quality performances which show sensitive and expressive interpretations of a wide range of choral music.

 Although the works of J.S.
 Bach are central to our repertoire, we regularly perform choral music ranging from the late Renaissance era to the modern day.
 Outstanding reviews are regularly received for our concerts, most recently for a performance of J.S.
 Bach's Christmas Oratorio.
 Amongst our recent seasons, we celebrated 60 years with a magnificent performance of Elgar's Dream of Gerontius in Southwell Minster.

 If you are interested in joining us or coming to our concerts, then explore our website for details of concerts, membership and workshops.